If you are applying for this course from within the UK/EU click apply now.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-Note: After Year 1, if you decide that you would prefer your studies to be more specialised, it’s possible to transfer to other business related courses such as Business and Financial Management or Business and Marketing Management.
+Please note: After Year 1, if you decide that you would prefer your studies to be more specialised, it’s possible to transfer to other business-related courses such as Business and Financial Management or Business and Marketing Management.

 The Reg Vardy Centre,